George-Horus/AgriMapper_by_ZYH/README.md

 http://localhost:7860/
 ```

-This will connect you to the CPAM editor interface.
+This will connect you to the Agrimapper editor interface.

 ---